-If there is a test book (grade 3 ELA/L, grade 3 mathematics, MISA, or Social Studies 8) or answer document (grades 4-8 and high school ELA/L or mathematics) already assigned for a student in one of the categories below, write "DO NOT SCORE" in large letters and draw a large "X" across the front cover.
+If there is an answer document already assigned for a student in one of the categories below, write "DO NOT SCORE" in large letters and draw a large "X" across the front cover.
 Both methods are required for indicating materials should not be scored.